w3c/wg-effectiveness/welcome_members.md

 * Review the creation of new group charters and object or extend the review period if needed
 * Review specifications (W3C Proposed Recommendations) in their final stage of development and object or extend the review period if needed
 * Attend two AC Meetings a year: one AC Meeting between Mar-Jun, and one AC Meeting at TPAC in Sept - Oct.

+### Assigning your organisation members to participate in W3C groups
+As an AC Member you may assign employees from your organisation to participate in W3C Working and Interest Groups.
+Each Working or Interest Group will have it's own homepage (e.g. [Web App Security](https://www.w3.org/2011/webappsec/)).
+On these pages there will be a link to the group's charter, and a link to "Join the Group".
+By clicking "Join the Group" you'll be taken to the W3C Member portal where you will be able to join the group personally, or sign one of your colleagues to the group.

+You or your colleague should receive a welcome email from the group.

 ## Code of Ethics
 Text.